 Use a fast shutter speed:

-Make sure your shutter speed is reading at least 1/500sec if the animal you are photographing is moving or for very fast movements 1/1000sec.
+Make sure the shutter speed is reading at least 1/500sec if the animal you are photographing is moving or for very fast movements 1/1000sec.
 If it is stationary then you’ll be fine with a setting of 1/200sec or above (depending on the lens you’re using).

 Aperture setting